inspired99/ViLingo/README.md

 # Hardware requirements

-The code was tested on with Tesla-V100 1x32GB on remote server.
+The code was tested with Tesla-V100 1x32GB on remote server.